-The application period for 2023 proposals for Golden & Area A is now open!
+The application period for 2024 proposals for Golden & Area A will open on January 3, 2024.
+Stay tuned for more information and update application documents.

 Resident Directed Grants (ReDi Grants) are a program of Columbia Basin Trust (the Trust), designed and funded by the Trust, and delivered by local governments and First Nations (delivery partners).